apache/incubator-gluten/docs/CPP_CODING_STYLE.md

 * All header files must have a single-inclusion guard using `#pragma once`
 * Include header files should satisfy the following rules.
-	* Include the necessary header files, that means source cpp file with the only line `#include "test_header.h"` can be compiled successfully.
+	* Include the necessary header files, which means the source file (.cc) containing the only one line `#include "test.h"` can be compiled successfully without including any other header files.
-	* Do not include unnecessary header files, this is about compiling time.
+	* Do not include any unnecessary header files, the more including, the slower compiling.
+	* In on word, no more, no less, just OK.
-* One file should contain one main class, and the file name should consist with the main class name.
+* One file should contain one main class, and the file name should be consistent with the main class name.
-	* Obvious exception: files for defining various misc functions.
+	* Obvious exception: files used for defining various misc functions.
 * If a header file has a corresponding source file, they should have the same file name with different suffix, such as `a.h vs a.cc`.

 ## Classes

 * Base class name do not end with Base, use `Backend` instead of `BackendBase`.
-* Distinguish interface with implementation, make implementations private.
+* Distinguish interface from implementation, make implementations private.
 * When designing a class hierarchy, distinguish between interface inheritance and implementation inheritance.
 	* Ensure that public inheritance represent the relation of `is-a`.